![]() |

 To handle the drag event override QGraphicsItem::dragEnterEvent(), QGraphicsItem::dragMoveEvent(), QGraphicsItem::dragLeaveEvent(), and QGraphicsItem::dropEvent().

-Like QWidget, QGraphicsItem also supports cursors and tooltips.
-The cursors and tooltips are activated by QGraphicsView as the mouse cursor enters the item's area.
+QGraphicsItem supports custom cursors and tooltips.
+The cursors and tooltips are displayed by QGraphicsView as the mouse cursor enters the item's area.
 You can also set a default cursor directly on the view by calling QGraphicsView::setCursor().

 Another option is to create a custom item which inherits from QObject and QGraphicsItem.
-The item can then set up its own timers and control animations with incremental steps in QObject::timerEvent().
+This item can then set up its own timers and control animations with incremental steps in QObject::timerEvent().

-A third option is to advance the scene by calling QGraphicsScene::advance(), which in turn calls QGraphicsItem::advance().
+A third option is to advance the scene by calling QGraphicsScene::advance(), which in turn will call QGraphicsItem::advance().

 To enable OpenGL rendering set a QGLWidget as the viewport of QGraphicsView by calling QGraphicsView::setViewport().
 If you want OpenGL with antialiasing use an OpenGL sample buffer.
 Refer to QGLFormat::sampleBuffers().